oss-compass/docs-zh/metrics-models/README.md

 # Open Source Community Ecosystem Evaluation System

 Ecosystem is used to describe the health status of open source community standing from ecology context.
-We create three top level dimensions: Productivity, Robustness and Niche.
+We create three top level dimensions: Productivity, Robustness and Niche Creation.

 # Dimensions